jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 twice as long to complete than was expected, with 10% taking three times as long.
-Training can potentially help improve security behaviors, in both day\- to\-day (such as Dont Click Stuff, and using a password keeper) as well as in design (such as secure coding, lifecycle management, etc.).
-Unfortunately, while getting training is easy, proving its working is a bit harder.
-If you want some pointers on how to do it, have a look at
-Appendix C: Changing Behavior.
+Training can potentially help

+Figure 51 .
+Minutes per year spent on training per person (n\=45,372, log scale)

+Figure 52\.
+Top Malware varieties in
+Social Engineering breaches (n\=235\)

+19 Unless that whole bigfoot thing is true.
+We sent Dave to a conference to find out but haven’t heard back.
+20 Not DBIR authors (this is debatable.
+We asked the Oracle, rolled some bones, and signs pointed to “probably perfect”).

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-36
-Frequency
-4,751 incidents, 1,273
-with confirmed data
-disclosure
-Threat Actors
-External (100%)
-(breaches)
-Actor Motives
-Financial (65%),
-Espionage (31%),
-Grudge (2%),
-Ideology (1%)
-(breaches)
-Data
-Compromised
-Personal (69%),
-Credentials (67%),
-Other (29%), Medical
-(15%) (breaches)
+35

+Basic Web
+Application Attacks

+Figure 53\.
+Basic Web Application Attacks incident paths (n\=92\)

 Does this
 make my
 infrastructure
 look big?

 In Basic Web Application Attacks
-(BWAA), we are largely focusing on attacks that directly target an organizations most exposed infrastructure, such as Web servers.
+(BWAA), we are largely focusing on attacks that directly target an organization’s most exposed infrastructure, such as Web servers.
 These incidents leverage one or the other of two entry points, the Use of stolen credentials or Exploiting a vulnerability.

-Basic Web
-Application Attacks
-Figure 53\.
-Basic Web Application Attacks incident paths (n\=92\) Summary
+Summary

+Frequency

 Attacks within this pattern are split between two areas.
 The means of accessing the server, such as using